MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

                },
            }

-*NOTICE*: for API users and plugin writers, the v2 plugin format replaced by
+*NOTICE*: for API users and plugin writers, the v2 plugin format is entirely replaced by
           the `Flow Callback <FlowCallbacks.html>`_ class.
 New plugin functionality can mostly be implemented as plugins.